-Note: The GSC is attempting to crank whenever the K4 indicator is being displayed on the lower display.
+Note: The GSC is attempting to crank whenever the K4 indicator is ON (on the lower display).
 Be aware of the 10 second crank cycle that is factory set.
 Ensure that the K4 indicator is ON while you are making the following measurements.
-If necessary, a helper could observe the GSC display.
+Have a helper observe the GSC display, if necessary.
 More than one start may be required to complete this test.

 - a.
-Disconnect the wire for B+ on the pinion solenoid of the starting motor.
-The wire remains disconnected for all of the remaining steps of this procedure. - b.
+Disconnect the B+ wire on the pinion solenoid of the starting motor.
+The B+ wire remains disconnected for all of the remaining steps of this procedure. - b.
 Prepare to measure the DC voltage from the disconnected "B+" pinion solenoid wire to "B-" (ground). - c.
 Turn the ECS to the OFF/RESET position and then turn the ECS to the START position. - d.
 Measure the voltage.

-Expected Result: The voltage should be the system voltage that was noted in 3, ± 2.0 DCV.
+Expected Result: The voltage should be the same as the system voltage that is noted in $3, \pm 2.0$ DCV.

 - OK Therefore, the starting motor is faulty.
 Repair the starting motor or replace the starting motor.
-Refer to the Engine Service Manualor the Service Manual, "Starting Motor".
-STOP. - NOT OK Proceed to 5.
+Refer to the Engine Service Manual or the Starting Motor Service Manual.
+STOP. - NOT OK Proceed to next step.

-The conditions of 4 remain.
-"B+" wire is disconnected from the pinion solenoid.
+The conditions of step 4 remain in effect ("B+" wire disconnected from pinion solenoid).

 - a.
-In the junction box, prepare to measure the DC voltage from "B-" (ground) to the terminal TS1-25. - b.
+In the junction box, prepare to measure the DC voltage from "B-" (ground) to the output terminal of SMMS. - b.
 Turn the ECS to the OFF/RESET position and then turn the ECS to the START position. - c.
 Measure the voltage.